By Katy Cable - The Weekly Runt

 An hour seemed to go by in a New York minute and all too quickly the session ended.
 It was truly remarkable.
 Just taking our space and sitting amongst each other soaking up the healing sounds completely transformed everyone in the room. -And especially the more spirited dogs.

-Following the one-hour sound bath we were invited to enjoy snacking on a nice spread of fresh fruits, vegan donuts, juice, coffee and tea.
+Following the one-hour sound bath we were invited to enjoy snacking on a healthy spread of fresh fruits, vegan donuts, juice, coffee and tea.
 It was a nice opportunity to meet everyone and discuss our experience.
 While many attendees had come because they were sound bath devotees, nobody had ever tried this WITH their dog.

 Everyone agreed it was transformative.
 We all were believers now and we were all HOOKED!
 Even my husband, who wanted to attend this event like I want to have a root canal, remarked at how great he felt and what an amazing experience it was.
 He wouldn’t hesitate to come back again.
 Next time, no bribes would be needed!